IremSl/itsc_autonomous/Weekly Assignment-1/calculator/README.md

 You can simply copy and paste this `README.md` file into your project’s repository.
 Let me know if you need any changes!

+## Contact

+Should you encounter any issues or have questions regarding the C++ Variables project, please reach out to Irem Aslan at iremaslan0420@hotmail.com.